rolandreichart/site/About Cloudomation.md

 Cloudomation is a general purpose tool.
 You can use it for automations in any industry, for any use case.
 Use it for continuous integration, data processing, or automating your billing or time keeping systems - anything is possible.

 ### Python
 In Cloudomation, you write your automations in Python.
-This means that you have all the power of Python available to you in your automations to complement Cloudomation's core functionality, making the use of Cloudomation comfortable and easy even for not very experienced programmers.
+This means that you have all the power of Python available to you in your automations to complement Cloudomation's core functionality, making the use of Cloudomation comfortable and easy even for less experienced programmers.
 In addition, Python is one of the most popular programming languages of our time and becoming more and more popular.
 As such, Python is one of the most commonly known languages in the IT world.
 You will have no trouble finding people with the right skills to set up and maintain your automations.